 If you see or experience any of these symptoms, especially the tell-tale sunburn like symptoms you need to see a medical professional as soon as possible for antibiotics!
 Ideally, the protocol of those suffering with Lymphedema is to have a bottle of antibiotics on hand at home so they can be taken immediately without delay!
 Most people will respond well to oral antibiotics while others may need stronger antibiotics usually administered via and IV line.
 Timing is very important when getting treatment.

-The following are some examples of antibiotics that have been used to treat cellulitis (2):
+The following are some examples of antibiotics that have been used to treat cellulitis and co-occurring bacterial pneumonia caused by the same strain of bacteria (3)(4):

-If you cannot start treatment right away further complications will develop, such open wounds and ulcers, which will require advanced treatment from your wound care clinic.
+If you cannot start treatment right away further complications will develop, such open wounds, ulcers or necrotizing fasciitis, which will require advanced treatment from your wound care clinic.
 This will involve more pain, temporary limited loss of limb functionality, additional topical medications, bandaging and maintaining a constant vigil to ensure the wound is healing and not succumbing to further infection.

-People with Lymphedema, especially those with advanced stages, are at high risk of wounds occurring in affected skin areas.
+People with Lymphedema, especially those with advanced stages, are at high risk of wounds occurring in compromised skin areas.
 You need to be prepared to treat these injuries or infections or have an emergency plan for treatment at your doctor’s office or emergency room.
-Tell your treating medical professional that you have Lymphedema and be prepared to explain what that is.
+Tell your treating medical professional that you have Lipedema and Lipo-Lymphedema.
+Be prepared to explain your condition(s) as doctors are not well versed in fat and lymphatic systems.

 Assemble and keep a first aid kit at home suitable to treat your condition.
 In addition to the standard kit you may want to include non-allergic medical tape, assorted gauze size bandages, neosporin (or other topical cortisone or antibiotic cream), and your emergency antibiotic prescription for bacterial infections.